Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 ### Different symbolic heads prove disagreement ###

+We can easily show that two expressions disagree for $N$ inputs, by checking if the $N$th element of `agreeSym`{.haskell} results in `Diff`{.haskell}.
+To be *sure* they are not extensionally equal, we also need to prove they will disagree for all inputs *longer* than $N$.

-The head of an expression determines how it will reduce.
-When a symbolic input appears as the head, the expression's `Normal`{.haskell} form depends entirely on that input.
-Expressions with *different* symbolic inputs as their heads depend on separate inputs, and can hence be forced to disagree.
-For example, say `Xab` is some concrete SK expression applied to two symbolic inputs, which happens to reduce to `aS`; hence its result depends on the *first* input.
-If some other expression `Yab` reduces those inputs to `bS`, its result depends on the *second* input.
-We can force them to disagree on a pair of inputs, by using the first to control the result of `X` and the second to control the result of `Y`.
-In this case we could use input values `KS` and `KK`, which `X` will reduce to `S` and `Y` reduces to `K`, hence disagreeing.
+A simple way to prove this is when the head of each expression is a different symbolic input.
+In that case, their `Normal`{.haskell} forms depend entirely on those inputs, so disagreement can be "forced" by choosing input values which reduce to different results.
+For example, say `Xab` is some concrete SK expression applied to two symbolic inputs, which happens to reduce to `aS`;
+hence its result depends on the *first* input, and is independent of the second.
+If some other expression `Yab` reduces those inputs to `bS`, it depends on the *second* input, and is independent of the first.
+They can be forced to disagree by choosing concrete input values in place of `a` and `b`, which reduce to values that are known to be unequal.
+In this example we could use input values `KS` and `KK`, which `X` reduces to `S` but `Y` reduces to `K`.
+This works even if both inputs appear in a result, e.g. `ab` can still be forced independently of `b`, by choosing a concrete expression for `a` which discards its argument.

+This ability to "force" the result of expressions which use an input as their head can be used to extend disagreements from $N$ inputs to *all* inputs
+$M > N$.
+To see this, note that the result of applying an expression to $M > N$ inputs is equivalent to first applying it to $N$ inputs (which we can force to result in any value we like), then applying that result to the remaining $M - N$ inputs.
+We can choose those intermediate results to be expressions that consume the remaining $M - N$ inputs (e.g. through repeated use of `K`) *and then* disagree with each other. ∎

-The following function will spot when two expressions have different symbols in head position:
+The following function will spot when two expressions have different symbols in head position, and are hence provably unable to agree, even with more inputs:

 ```{.haskell pipe="./show Main.hs"}
 -- | Return the head (left-most leaf) of the given Com